Koenkk/zigbee2mqtt.io/docs/devices/LXN56-SS27LX1.1.md

 ## Notes

+## 2 distinct devices
-This switch was 2 distinct zigbee chips, so it's see as 2 diffirents devices.
+This switch was 2 distinct Zigbee chips, so it's seen as 2 separate devices.

 ## Exposes